Cookies on the Laser website

 PSDS undoubtedly caused a step change in work for those businesses delivering the projects as well as the in-house teams bidding for money.
 However, the sting in the tail here is that from the 1st April, Salix loans have been ended.

-LASER approached both Salix and BEIS with questions about why the loan schemes have ended and what comes next, but little is clear other than certain decisions were made at ministerial level and that if plans have been made for more PSDS or other new schemes, those plans are not yet at a stage where details can be shared.
+We approached both Salix and BEIS with questions about why the loan schemes have ended and what comes next, but little is clear other than certain decisions were made at ministerial level and that if plans have been made for more PSDS or other new schemes, those plans are not yet at a stage where details can be shared.

 With COP26 coming up and Government’s growing ambition, our guess is that there will be further rounds of PSDS, but when they will arrive is just pure speculation.